 Customs and Symbols of Rosh Hashanah

 Round challah: On Shabbat (the Jewish Sabbath) and other holidays, Jews eat loaves of the traditional braided bread known as challah.
-On Rosh Hashanah, the challah is often baked in a round shape to symbolize either the cyclical nature of life or the crown of God.
+On the Jewish new year, the challah is often baked in a round shape to symbolize either the cyclical nature of life or the crown of God.
 Raisins are sometimes added to the dough for a sweet new year.

 Tashlich: On Rosh Hashanah, some Jews practice a custom known as tashlich (“casting off”), in which they throw pieces of bread into a flowing body of water while reciting prayers.
 As the bread, which symbolizes the sins of the past year, is swept away, those who embrace this tradition are spiritually cleansed and renewed.